 While many workplaces are becoming more flexible and supportive regarding employee’s needs, research shows that we still have a long way to go.
 According to a 2019 Workplace Wellness report by Capita, 49% of employees did not think their manager would know what to do if they talked to them about a mental health issue.
 Additionally, 55% of respondents said they were afraid to take a day off to tend to their mental health.
 The research also suggests that making mental health a business priority reduces illness leave, absenteeism, and disability costs, while increasing employee productivity and engagement.

 The benefits of addressing mental health in the workplace far outweigh the costs, while avoiding the topic can be detrimental to both your business and your people.
 So, what can you do to create a work environment where people feel comfortable having an open dialogue about mental health?
 And how can you offer support and resources to employees who may be struggling?
 Beyond implementing formal policies, it often comes down to leading with empathy, understanding, and practicing cultural norms that simply allow employees more flexibility in the way they go about their work days.
 Here are some positive steps leaders and managers can take to accommodate mental health needs:

 1. Talk about it

-Just starting the conversation about mental health is a simple step any leader can take with their employee.
+Just starting the conversation about mental health is a simple step any leader can take with their employees.
 One way is to incorporate a conversation about mental health into your onboarding process — whether it be when your new employee is learning about the company benefits package, or the purpose and values that your company holds close.
 Weekly check-ins are also a great opportunity to ask how things are going.
 Letting your employee know that you’re a workplace that cares about personal health and well-being goes a long way toward making employees feel comfortable.

 2. Be flexible